Work-ETML-ES/.github/profile/README.md

-# Welcome to Calec
+# Welcome to Work ETML-ES

-## What is Calec?
+## what is this organization for?

-Calec is a connected chock designed to ensure safety during loading and unloading operations in a docked truck.
+it is my organization which aims to put the work of my school at the ETML-ES

 Check out the [Marketing Page](https://vigis.ch/en/loading-bays/)